 Uptime is the number one statistic to watch for when selecting a web host.

-After all, every bell and whistle on the planet won’t account to a hill of beans if your website is spending long periods of time offline.
+After all – every bell and whistle on the planet won’t account for a hill of beans if your website is spending long periods offline.

-But coming in a close second is speed.
+Coming in as a close second is speed.

 Sounds crazy?
 Unfortunately, it’s not.